yulanrong/StudyPlan/README.md

 ### This is a mobile App that allows users to setup their daily study plan and focus on each plan with their customized time frame.

+## How to Use:
+### To run on your device, first you need to download Expo Go from App Store, then open https://expo.dev/@yulan/StudyPlan and scan the QR code.
+Now enjoy! :)

 ## Demo:

 ![demo-gif](./assets/demo.gif)